 On the front panel of the controller box, the I/O pins are accessible through a 22-position terminal block header connector with male pins.
 The pitch of the connector is 5.08 mm.
 Use a compatible terminal block plug to connect your wires to the I/O pins (sample).

-Depending on the robot model, there are multiple I/O connections available on the controller box and the robot arm.
+There are multiple I/O connections available on the controller box and the robot arm.